 At this point, you can just terminate the system using the command:

-And then reopen it from a Windows terminal.
+And then reopen it from the Windows terminal.

-Here, we are directly logging in as the normal user (team), that was created in the previous step.
+Here, you are directly logging in as the normal user (team), that was created in the previous step.
 The ~

 option will land you straight in the home directory of the user.